How to Install WordPress on a Ubuntu 14.04 LTS Cloud Server

 This how-to will take you through installing WordPress on Ubuntu 14.04 LTS.
-WordPress is a content management system which is free and open source.
-Since it is open source, there are a numerous amount of themes and plugins that are readily available to you.
+WordPress is a content management system that is free and open source.
+Since it is open-source, there are numerous themes and plugins readily available to you.
 Although it is typically used as a blogging platform, it can be used for many other uses.

-To install WordPress, a Ubuntu 14.04 server running LAMP or LEMP is required.
+A Ubuntu 14.04 server running LAMP or LEMP is required to install WordPress.
 Please see our how-to guide for installing LAMP or LEMP.
 If you do not have a server, you can get a trusted virtual private server from Atlantic.Net, or use our One-Click WordPress installation.

-We are going to start off by setting up the MySQL database by running the following commands:
+We are going to start by setting up the MySQL database by running the following commands:

 mysql -u root -p